chriswweibo/TF_DL_projects_CN/Chapter8.md

     print('batch %02d, accuracy: %0.3f' % (i, np.mean(y_val == y_pred)))
 ```

-Trained for 10 epochs, the model produces an accuracy of  82.5%.
-This is much higher than the benchmarks we had before.
-Of course, the model could be improved further by using better preprocessing and tokenization.
+经过10轮训练，模型给出了82.5%的准确率。这比之前的基准表现提高了不少。 Of course, the model could be improved further by using better preprocessing and tokenization.
 More epochs (up to 200) could also help raise the accuracy a bit more.
 Stemming and lemmatization may also definitely help to get near the state-of-the-art accuracy of 88% reported by Quora on its blog.
 Having completed the training, we can use the in-memory session to test some question evaluations.
 We try with two questions about the duplicated questions on Quora, but the procedure works with any pair of questions you would like to test the algorithm on.

 > As with many machine learning algorithms, this one depends on the distribution that it has learned.
 Questions completely different from the ones it has been trained on could prove difficult for the algorithm to guess.